 |Although Scarlet's dress is much more simple,|

 |The collar area of both dresses is almost identical|

 I must grant them that they do look really nice.
 These are not cheap dresses.
-And whomever designed them, did pay attention to detail.
+And whoever designed them, did pay attention to detail.
 But all this effort is useless.
-Both dresses stick out like a sore thumb for one simple reason: this are not English Tudor gowns.
+Both dresses stick out like a sore thumb for one simple reason: these are not English Tudor gowns.
 This is a movie about Anne Boleyn, she should be dressed in English fashion.
 If they wanted to use the "Cranach" gown they should have done a movie about Anne of Cleves.

 These are English gowns of the Tudor period:

 |This is a portrait of young Princess Elisabeth, |